jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 8, 2024**_
+Multi-head attention has multiple heads to capture different K, Q, V matrices for the same sentence inputs.
+The assumption is that different heads may capture different patterns, although there is no direct explanation of what the patterns actually are.

 _**August 7, 2024**_
 Reviewed the concept of multi-head attention.
 It usually performs better than single head attention.